 Claims relating to protocol parameters.

 An IRP shall commence with the Claimant’s filing of a written statement of a Dispute (a “Claim”) with the IRP Provider (described in Section 4.3(m) below).
-The EC may commence a Community IRP pursuant to Section 4.2 of Annex D.
+Prior to commencing a Community IRP, the EC must comply with the procedures set forth in Section 4.2 of Annex D, after which the EC may file a Claim with the IRP Provider.

 Cooperative Engagement Process